Position: Evaluating Generative AI Systems Is a Social Science Measurement Challenge: Evaluating GenAI Systems

-\textbf{Paper roadmap:} In the next section, we present a four-level framework, grounded in measurement theory from the social sciences, for measuring concepts related to the capabilities, behaviors, and impacts of GenAI systems.\footnote{We note that this framework can also be used when evaluating other types of ML systems.
-However, it is particularly useful for the measurement tasks involved in evaluating GenAI systems.} In Section~\ref{sec:discussion}, we then contrast the structured approach afforded by this framework to the way measurement is typically done in ML.
-In Section~\ref{sec:alternative_views}, we present and address some views that provide an alternative to our position, before concluding in Section~\ref{sec:conclusion}.
-Throughout the paper, we illustrate both the core ideas and our arguments using several real-world examples, including measuring the extent of demeaning text in the outputs of an LLM-based system, measuring the mathematical reasoning skills of a GenAI system, and measuring the extent to which a GenAI system regurgitates pieces of its training data.\looseness=-1
+\textbf{Paper roadmap:} In the next section, we discuss related work, explaining how our position systematically unifies and reinterprets work spanning multiple ML subcommunities.
+In Section~\ref{sec:framework}, we present a four-level framework, grounded in measurement theory from the social sciences, for measuring concepts related to the capabilities, behaviors, and impacts of GenAI systems.
+We then describe how to use this framework in Section~\ref{sec:using_the_framework}, illustrating both the core ideas and our arguments using a hypothetical running example.
+We also show how the framework brings clarity to existing debates about measurement in the ML community.
+In Section~\ref{sec:discussion}, we summarize key actions for adopting the framework and discuss potential barriers to doing so.
+In Section~\ref{sec:alternative_views}, we present and address some views that provide alternatives to our position, before concluding in Section~\ref{sec:conclusion}.\looseness=-1